mdshakilkhan841/MERM-Authentication/README.md

 - **Register**: Create a new account using your email.
 A verification email will be sent to your inbox.
 - **Login**: Access your account using your registered email and password.
-- **Reset Password**: Reset your password if you forget it by providing your registered email.
+- **Reset Password**: Reset your password by providing your registered email if you forget it.
 - **Secure Routes**: Access protected routes only after logging in.

 ## Acknowledgments
-- Vercel for hosting the live demo
+- Render for hosting the live demo
 - Mailtrap for providing email testing services